byteface/domonic/README.md

 • SVG : Generate svg using python (untested)<br />
 • aframe || x3d tags : auto generate 3d worlds with aframe. (see examples folder)<br />

-See the docs/code for more hidden features... https://domonic.readthedocs.io/
+See the docs/code for more features... https://domonic.readthedocs.io/

 ## HTML Templating with Python 3